sgoldenlab/simba/docs/Scenario1.md

 - `N feature importance bars`: Integer defining the number of top features to be included in the bar graph (e.g., 15).

-- `Compute Feature Permutation Importance's`: Creates a .csv file listing the importance's (permutation importance's) of all features for the classifier.
-For more details, please click [here](https://eli5.readthedocs.io/en/latest/blackbox/permutation_importance.html)). **Note:** Calculating permutation importance's is computationally expensive and takes a long time.
+- `Compute Feature Permutation Importance's`: Creates a CSV file listing the importance's (permutation importance's) of all features for the classifier.
+For more details, please click [here](https://eli5.readthedocs.io/en/latest/blackbox/permutation_importance.html)).
+Note that calculating permutation importance's is computationally expensive and takes a long time.
+For an example CSV file that list featue permutation importances, click [here] (https://github.com/sgoldenlab/simba/blob/master/images/BtWGaNP_prediction_permutations_importances.csv).

-- `Generate Sklearn Learning Curve`: Creates a .csv file listing the f1 score at different test data sizes.
-For more details, please click [here](https://scikit-learn.org/stable/auto_examples/model_selection/plot_learning_curve.html)).
-This is useful for estimating the benefit of annotating further data.
+- `Generate Sklearn Learning Curve`: Creates a CSV file listing the f1 score at different test data sizes.
+For more details on learning curves, please click [here](https://scikit-learn.org/stable/auto_examples/model_selection/plot_learning_curve.html)).
+For more information on the f1 performance score, click [here](https://en.wikipedia.org/wiki/F1_score).
+The learning curve is useful for estimating the benefit of annotating further data.
+For an example CSV file of the learning curve generated through SimBA, click [here](https://github.com/sgoldenlab/simba/blob/master/images/BtWGaNP_prediction_learning_curve.csv).

 - `LearningCurve shuffle K splits`: Number of cross validations applied at each test data size in the learning curve.